Glaciers to the Max

 Tracy Arm: Dramatic glacial fjord in Juneau's backyard

-A trip to Tracy Arm is a full day round-trip boat tour that takes you just south of Juneau.
-It is within the Tongass National Forest and juts off the Stephens Passage waterway.
+A trip to Tracy Arm is a full-day round-trip boat tour that takes you just south of Juneau.
+It is within the Tongass National Forest and just off the Stephens Passage waterway.
 The fjord triggers sensory overload.
 Steep granite walls tower over the water's surface.
 The face of the South Sawyer Glacier stretches six-tenths of a mile across.

-The arm is filled by glaciers, icebergs and wildlife - whales, bald eagles, and even the occasional black bear.
+The arm is filled with glaciers, icebergs and wildlife - whales, bald eagles, and even the occasional black bear.
 In the spring, hundreds of harbor seals with pups dot the floating ice platforms.

 The main attraction is the glacier itself as it calves off huge chunks of clear blue ice, which cascade into the water and become instant icebergs.
 The sound can be louder than a cannon shot.
 All watercraft are advised to stay a safe distance from the falling ice.